How to Get Vinyl to Stick to Wood

 Uneven surfaces cause a lot of friction.
 To minimize this, you can apply a layer of varnish, paint, or other materials that serves as a protective coating.
 Applying a protective coat on your wood not only makes the surface smoother, but it also protects it from weather damage.
 Use varnish or transparent stain if you want the wood to retain its natural look.

-Duration of Heat Application
+Duration Of Heat Application

 When exposing vinyl to heat, you have to consider how long it needs to be exposed to it.
 HTV may burn if you expose it to heat for a very long time.
 You will end up destroying the wood in the process.
 HTV will stick well if the timing is just right.